cormaz/Project-GreenHouse-1.1/README.md

 In order to do that, we have used a PHP script that connects to database and shows data in two different ways

-    /*in a graph, using another PHP script
+    \*in a graph, using another PHP script
-    /*in an Android app, in JSON format using another PHP script
+    \*in an Android app, in JSON format using another PHP script

 <big>5.
 APP</big>